badgeteam/website.old/content/blog/bodgetheme/20200316_markdown/index.md

 draft       : false
 title       : "Blogpage formatting - markdown"
 author      : "Elborro"
-description : "Markdown formatting tests."

 # Description overrides the automated summary of marked-up content
 #  at the bottom of this file.
-description : ""
+description : "Markdown formatting tests."

 # Identifying mnemonics, INTERNAL use only.
 Fill AT LEAST one identifying
 # mnemonic, to refer to the project this blog is related to.